nicnosis/iu-courses/j360/docs/presentation.md

 1. Your desired timeslot, with your name or initials
 2. Your topic, so that nobody else can present on the same thing

+It is __your responsibility-_ to make sure you are presenting on a topic that hasn't been claimed yet.

 The presentation will appear on Canvas, but you don't have to do anything there.